fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 and each of its steps as short as possible.

 Keeping them short is useful for readability and maintainability.
-You'll also invariable have to do other high-level stuff at the step level without the option of pulling that code into common functions, for example
+You'll also invariably have to do other high-level stuff at the step level without the option of pulling that code into common functions, for example
 [Metaflow step-level exception handling](https://docs.metaflow.org/metaflow/failures#catching-exceptions-with-the-catch-decorator).
-Do flow control level operations in steps and otherwise call just a few functions per step.
+Do flow-control-level operations in steps and otherwise call just a few functions per step if you can.

-Keeping the scope of steps small is also useful for resuming execution after a failed run.
+Keeping the scope of steps small is also useful for debugging different logical chunks of your pipeline without having to rerun upstream code and for resuming execution after a failed run.
 Often times in production
 you'll get failures due to platform failures, and it's useful to have completed as much upstream processing successsfully as possible.
 Then you can resume from the failed steps forward.
+Or you'll get a runtime failure from an unhandled edge case.
+It's helpful when upstream, smaller scope steps have completed successfully and the runtime failure is isolated to a small step.
-Small scope steps makes this whole experience more enjoyable.
+Small steps make the whole debugging and maintenance experience more enjoyable.

 ## Use an IDE

 I prefer PyCharm.
+It plays nice with Metaflow.
-Debugging seems to work fine in PyCharm, but it can be a bit tricky to debug parallel tasks in foreach steps.
+Debugging seems to work fine, but it can be a bit tricky to debug parallel tasks in foreach steps.
 Using test-mode
 (<a href="#implement-a-test-mode">Implement a test mode</a>)
 and eliminating parallel tasks helps.
-Make sure to reuse your virtual environment interpreter if you set one up already!
+Make sure to reuse your virtual environment interpreter if you set one up already.
 I've also set PyCharm up for Metaflow development against a remote server -- that works pretty well, though there are a lot of configuration options to set.